- (847) 827-1296

 Absolutely!
 We work with many realtors and are contacted by homeowners who want to sell their home directly to us.
 In our market, typically the most difficult part of the entire building process is identifying and successfully purchasing a lot that suits your ability to build your dream home within your budget.
 Integrity Construction, Inc. has the inside track to lots for sale – pre-market listings and immediately when good properties become available.

-With your vacant plot of landyou‘re free to build your own house.
+With your vacant plot of land, you‘re free to build your own house.
 That is, as long as you‘ve received the proper approvals from your local municipality, including permits to build, approval of the size and placement of the structure and confirmation that the home plans meet local zoning and code ordinances.

 The lot size will depend on the dimensions of the home you want to build.
 Each jurisdiction has its own rules regarding lot coverage (how much of the lot the house and driveway can cover) and setbacks (all jurisdictions require the house to be a certain distance from the front of the lot, the sides and back).
 We will do a lot feasibility study on a lot you currently own or are interested in purchasing.